raelgc/ubuntu_xboxdrv/README.md

 Unlike stock xpad kernel driver, [`xboxdrv`](http://pingus.seul.org/~grumbel/xboxdrv/) provides a wide variety of configuration options: it allows you to simulate keyboard and mouse events, remap buttons and axes, apply autofire, invert axis, tweak axis sensitivity, emulate throttle and rudder controls and send macros.

-But while xboxdrv is included in its last version on Ubuntu 14.04, it lacks additional configuration to get properly working.
+But while xboxdrv is included in its last version on Ubuntu 14.04, it lacks additional configuration to get it properly working.

 This package adds additional configurations over xboxdrv: